unsupervisedlearner1123/ml-chat-app/README.md

 ## Load Testing

-To perform a load test on the app, you can use Locust.
-Follow the steps below:
+To test the scalability of the chatbot, we use Locust, an open-source load testing tool.
+Follow these steps to run a load test:

 1. Install Locust: